kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Concept

-Just as a [graph](https://en.wikipedia.org/wiki/Graph_theory) is defined by vertices and the edges between them, a Grakn graph is defined by concepts and the relationships between those concepts.
+Just as a [graph](https://en.wikipedia.org/wiki/Graph_theory) is defined by vertices and the edges between them, in Grakn, a graph is defined by concepts and the relationships between those concepts.
 Every vertex is a concept and must, at minimum, have a unique ID.
 This is a string that identifies the concept.

 ### Concept Type